totietje/Evaluator/README.md

 ### Creating an Evaluator

-The `Evaluator` class is designed for simplifying the process of parsing a string, such as a maths expression.
-It allows you to define your own syntax.
-This is further made easier by the `AbstractEvaluator` class.
+The `AbstractEvaluator` class is designed to simplify the process of parsing a string.
+The subclass must simply override the `tokenizer` method.
+This can be further simplified with the `AbstractTokenizer` class, if applicable.

-To create your own `Evaluator`, you should make an object that extends it.
-You must then override the `tokenize` method, which transforms the string into an array of `Token`s.
-The `AbstractEvaluator`, if it is applicable to your use case, makes this much easier.

 For example, let's make a `BooleanEvaluator` object.
-It's purpose will be to evaluate a string as a `Boolean`, and should contain the operators & (and), | (or), and ! (not).
+It's purpose will be to evaluate a string as a `Boolean`, and should contain the operators & (and), | (or), ^ (xor), and ! (not).
 It must also be able to handle parentheses.
 So, `!true & !false` should return the boolean value `false`.

 ```scala